< Back

 Clearly, Walmart is the agent and, as such, earns a 15% commission on the sale.
 Therefore, net presentation within the income statement is appropriate.
 Interestingly, this Walmart transaction is almost identical to the example used within ASU 2016-06 (Example 45) found in paragraphs 606-10-55-317 through 55-319.

 I hope this “real-life” example helps you understand the new principle vs agent guidance within ASC 606.
-By the way, I gave the headphones a 5-start review and bought another pair for myself!
+By the way, I gave the headphones a 5-star review and bought another pair for myself!

 Disclaimer